 - Add the butter and vanilla, and mix with a hand mixer until it comes together as a cohesive dough.

-- Form the dough into 1 inch balls, and place on a silicone mat lined baking sheet.
+- Form the dough into 1 inch balls, and place on a silicone mat or parchment paper lined baking sheet.

 - Bake for 25 minutes, until fully cooked through in the center.